Are carbohydrates “bad” for the gymnast? And by “bad” what most coaches and parents really think is “fattening, inflammatory, addictive”.

 Calories are calories and given there are discrepancies in food labeling allowed by the USDA, none of us “really” know how many calories are in a given food product.
 And, we also don’t exactly know how many of those calories our bodies absorb, use during digestion, etc. It is more complicated than “calories in, calories out” since we don’t know all parts of the equation.

-Why only eating “clean carbohydrates” doesn’t always work
+Why only eating “clean carbohydrates” doesn’t always work for gymnasts

 Some versions of “cleaner” foods “may” have less calories if there is less sugar/fat added, but that is not always the case.
 This fact doesn’t make the food better, it’s just an observation.
 And, here’s where “clean eating” doesn’t always work.
 Say you make butternut squash mac and cheese in order to serve something “cleaner”, yet you are then so unsatisfied that you find yourself in front of the fridge or pantry after dinner looking for “more”.
 You can easily end up eating more than you intended due to this “health halo” effect.